open-telemetry/opentelemetry-specification/oteps/logs/4290-logger-enabled.md

 ## Trade-offs and mitigations

-What are some (known!) drawbacks?
-What are some ways that they might be mitigated?
+_What are some (known!) drawbacks?
+What are some ways that they might be mitigated?_

-Note that mitigations do not need to be complete *solutions*, and that they do not need to be accomplished directly through your proposal.
-A suggested mitigation may even warrant its own OTEP!

 ## Prior art and alternatives

-What are some prior and/or alternative approaches?
-For instance, is there a corresponding feature in OpenTracing or OpenCensus?
-What are some ideas that you have rejected?
+_What are some prior and/or alternative approaches?
+What are some ideas that you have rejected?_

 ## Open questions

-What are some questions that you know aren't resolved yet by the OTEP?
-These may be questions that could be answered through further discussion, implementation experiments, or anything else that the future may bring.
+_What are some questions that you know aren't resolved yet by the OTEP?
+These may be questions that could be answered through further discussion, implementation experiments, or anything else that the future may bring._

 ## Future possibilities

-What are some future changes that this proposal would enable?
+_What are some future changes that this proposal would enable?_